dddrrreee/cs140e-20win/README.md

      amount of students taking the course, so don't have the resources to walk a few students each week through makeup labs.

+### Grading policy

+    The grading breakdown is as follows:

 ### What to do now.

 First things first: